 With Overlord, Illustrator and After Effects feel like companion programs as you can transfer shapes between the two without importing, converting, or redrawing.

 Once you install the extension, you’ll get two UI panels.
 One in After Effects and the other one in Illustrator.
-These panels can be used to PUSH and PULL the shapes between the two programs.
+You can use these panels to PUSH and PULL the shapes between the two programs.

 For example, if you ever find yourself only pushing shapes from the Illustrator and never touching the After Effects panel, go ahead and close it.